 Universality seems to be a built-in feature of DNA computing.
 The main question is to determine which are those common crucial properties of the models motivated by the phenomena of formation of double DNA strands, which make these models so powerful.
 An answer to this question was first given in [Rozenberg and SalomaaRozenberg and Salomaa1996]: the effectivity of computing by DNA strand originates from two properties, namely from massive parallelism and from the phenomenon of Watson-Crick complementarity.
 Parallelism drastically reduces time complexity, thus makes computationally intractable problems tractable, while Watson-Crick complementarity gives us a very useful operation, which is provided by nature ``for free''.
 In the following we briefly summarise the main characteristics of this latter phenomenon.

 DNA (deoxyribonucleic acid) is found in any living organism, it consists of polymer chains, called DNA strands.
 DNA strands are composed of nucleotides (sometimes called bases): A (adenine), G (guanine), C (cytosine), and T (thymine).
 A and G are called purines, C and T are called pyrimidines.
 In nature the strands form the well-known double helix by a bondage of two separate strands.
-This bonding always takes place by pairwise attraction of the bases: A bonds with T, G bonds with C. This phenomenon is called Watson-Crick complementarity and the pairs $ (A,T)$ and $ (G,C)$ are called complementary pairs.
+This bonding always takes place by pairwise attraction of the bases: A bonds with T, G bonds with C. This phenomenon is called Watson-Crick complementarity and the pairs and are called complementary pairs.
 Watson-Crick complementarity gives us some fundamental information for free: whenever in a double strand a bondage takes place, we know that the bases at the corresponding positions are complementary.
 Moreover, for a single DNA strand nature gives its complementary pair; therefore if we have one member of a double strand, then we have its complementary pair as well.

 This feature was generalised and formalised in [SalomaaSalomaa1998], where it was interpreted as a computational paradigm, called the paradigm of complementarity.
 Suppose that the alphabet of the strings to be computed is DNA-like, that is, a complementary relation is present among the letters: half of the letters are called purines, their complementary letters are called pyrimidines.
 In such a situation any string induces its complementary string.